Published on: October 15, 2023

 When 'unmanaged emotions' take over they become toxic to our well being and colour our world in shades of black and gray.
 It is impossible to manage our lives until we can manage these negative pain causing emotions.

-Managing Emotional Pain at Home & School
+Managing Emotional Pain at Home and School

 Teachers can assist children dealing with emotional pain and ensure a safe learning environment by reflecting periodically on the following questions: